 Step 2: Fill out your profile

 If you have a resume, the first step is to upload your document.
 Handshake will automatically fill in your profile with details from your resume.
 You might want to clean it up and make sure your major, expected graduation date and GPA were added correctly.
 If you don’t have a resume, you’ll need to fill these details in manually.

-Add a professional photo or headshot so an employer can put a face to the name.
+Add a professional photo so an employer can put a face to the name.
 Your photo helps to personalize and humanize the brand you’ve created for yourself.
 It’s easy for them to make a connection with your profile when they can “see” who’s behind it.

 Step 3: Add work experience, university clubs and course work